 de Santillana's "rigidity" denotes invariance that combines homogeneity and isotropy.
 In constructions of "classical mechanics," massive bodies are often said to be rigid in a similar way.
-In contrast, actual material bodies are rarely rigid and often have individual characters that respond to forces in complex ways.
-A ribbon of leather is softer than a ribbon of steel; but leather belts often bend repeatedly while most steels fracture after a few sharp bends.
-Belt leather is soft and tough; steel is hard and brittle.
+Quantum mechanics constructs rigid collections of states organized into particles.
+In contrast, actual material bodies are rarely rigid and often have characters that respond to forces in complex ways.
+A ribbon of leather is softer than a ribbon of steel; but most leathers can bend repeatedly while steel typically fractures after a few sharp bends.
+Leather is soft and tough; steel is hard and brittle.
+Such individual characters of actual materials do not fit into rigid forms.